Development Roadmap

 Kaspa is evolving from a pure proof-of-work digital currency into a universal programmable settlement layer.
-Two major concurrent upgrades drive this transformation: DagKnight (consensus) and vProgs (programmability).
+The upcoming Toccata hard fork brings two new programmability paths, while DagKnight provides the consensus foundation.
 This page tracks the phased rollout from foundational consensus changes through to a full application ecosystem.

 Timeline